ipfs-examples/helia-examples/examples/helia-101/README.md

 > npm run 101-basics
 > npm run 201-storage
 > npm run 301-networking
+> npm run 401-providing
 ```

 ## Usage

 In this tutorial, we go through spawning a Helia node and interacting with [UnixFS](https://docs.ipfs.tech/concepts/glossary/#unixfs), adding bytes, directories, and files to the node and retrieving them.

-It is split into three parts, each part builds on the previous one - basics of interaction with UnixFS, storage and finally networking.
+It is split into multiple parts, each part builds on the previous one - basics of interaction with UnixFS, storage, networking, and finally providing, garbage collection and pinning.

 For this tutorial, you need to install all dependencies in the `package.json` using `npm install`.